atisac/certified-kubernetes-administrator-course/docs/07-Security/05-TLS-Basics.md

 ## Certificate
 - A certificate is used to guarantee trust between 2 parties during a transaction.
-- Example: when a user tries to access web server, tls certificates ensure that the communication between them is encrypted.
+For example: when a user tries to access the web server, TLS certificates ensure that the communication between them is encrypted.

+So you must encrypt your data using an encryption key. the data is encrypted using a key which is basically a set of random numbers and alphabets.
+You add the random number into the data and encrypt it into a format that cannot recognized and then sent it to the server.
+ The hacker sniffing the network gets the data but cannot do anything with it.
+However same is the case with the server receiving the data it can not decrypt the  data without a key.
+So the copy of the key must be sent to the server
   ![cert1](../../images/cert1.PNG)